 Wales is an extraordinary, beautiful and picturesque country, one of the four main parts of the United Kingdom.
 This is the edge of boundless lakes, melodic songs and a persistent Nordic character, stunning coastal landscapes and mysterious fogs.
-In addition to its unique historical, cultural and tourist value, Wales provides an opportunity to get a quality, prestigious education.
-Studies in Wales are becoming more popular with foreign students every year, and there are logical explanations for this - the country has many advantages and advantages.
+In addition to its unique historical, cultural and tourist value, Wales provides an opportunity to get a high-quality, prestigious education.
+Studies in Wales are becoming more popular with foreign students every year, the country has many advantages.

-Secondary and primary education is compulsory for all citizens from 5 to 16 years.
+Secondary and primary education is compulsory for all citizens from 5 to 16 years old.
 Traditionally, educational institutions are divided into public (usually free) and private (paid).
-Training is conducted in both English (in this case the Welsh is studied as a second foreign language) and in Welsh - the choice is made by the child and his parents, the curricula are practically the same and equally well balanced.
-The peculiarity of studying in Wales is the high variability of the programs, the focus on the practical application of the acquired knowledge, the personal approach to each student and the orientation towards the production and business sectors.
+Studies are conducted both in English and in Welsh - the choice is made by the student.
+The peculiarity of studying in Wales is the high variability of the programs, focus on the practical application of the acquired knowledge, personal approach to each student.

-1) Early development is all kinds of kindergartens and nurseries, preparatory classes for children from 0 to 5 years.
+1) Kindergartens and nurseries, preparatory classes for children from 0 to 5 years.

-Admission to the university requires an A-level certificate - this program is common to all UK universities.
+Admission to the university requires an A-level certificate - this programme is common to all UK universities.

-As for higher education (there are approximately 20 universities in the country), the training in Wales is divided into the following periods:
+As for higher education (there are approximately 20 universities in the country), studying in Wales is divided into following stages:

-It is legislatively established that students living and studying in Wales can pay a maximum of 1,255 pounds per year for studies; There are also subsidies for students who have chosen Welsh as the main language of instruction.
-Thus, the cost of studying here is quite acceptable.
+It is legislatively established that foreign students living and studying in Wales can pay a maximum of 1,255 pounds per year for studies.
+There are also subsidies for students who have chosen Welsh as the main language of studying.

-The state hospitably welcomes foreign students and entrants - the choice of study areas here is quite wide, and the requirements are fairly standard.
-It will be required to provide a school certificate for grade 11 (or a bachelor's / specialist diploma if you are applying for a place in a magistracy), all certificates and certificates, and also to confirm a high language level by passing a profile exam.
+The state hospitably welcomes foreign students - the choice of studying areas is quite wide, and requirements are quite standard.
+It will be required to provide a school certificate (or a Bachelor's / specialist diploma if you are applying for a place in a Magistracy), all international certificates, and confirm good language proficiency by passing a profile exam.

 Despite being a member of the United Kingdom, a small coastal state carefully preserves its national identity and uniqueness.
 The official language here is not only English, but also Welsh.
-It is very melodic, smooth, beautiful and pleasant to the ear - in particular, this explains the popularity of the song genre and Welsh opera all over the world.
-Welsh (Welsh) is a unique example of how historical, ancient language is actively used and is developing in the modern world: many residents of remote villages even do not understand English well, and on the streets of the capital Cardiff Welsh can be heard everywhere.
-The emphasis here is not as strong as, for example, the Scots.
+It is very melodic, smooth, beautiful and pleasant - in particular, this explains the popularity of the song genre and Welsh opera all over the world.
+Welsh is a unique example of how historical, ancient language is actively used and developing in the modern world: many residents of remote villages even do not understand English well.
+On the streets of the capital Cardiff, Welsh can be heard everywhere.